RoperoIvan/Dialogue-System/docs/index.md

 	int id, karma;
 };
 ```

-The third class is the trees that in this case will only have 2 int, their tree id so that we can have different dialog trees and the other int that will work as a karma comparator between the player and the NPC.
+The third class is the trees that in this case will only have 2 int, their tree id so that we can have different dialog trees and the other int that will work as a karma comparator between the player and the NPC and a vector variable of DialogNodes.

 ```
 class DialogTree
 {